Transistor radio: Background

 Before the transistor was invented, radios used vacuum tubes.
 Although portable vacuum tube radios were produced, they were typically bulky and heavy.
-The need for a low voltage high current source to power the filaments of the tubes and high voltage for the anode potential typically required two batteries.
+The need for a low-voltage, high-current source to power the filaments of the tubes and high voltage for the anode potential typically required two batteries.
 Vacuum tubes were also inefficient and fragile compared to transistors and had a limited lifetime.

-Bell Laboratories demonstrated the first transistor on December 23, 1947.
-The scientific team at Bell Laboratories responsible for the solid-state amplifier included William Shockley, Walter Houser Brattain, and John Bardeen.
-After obtaining patent protection, the company held a news conference on June 30, 1948, at which a prototype transistor radio was demonstrated.
+Bell Laboratories demonstrated the first transistor on 23 December 1947.
+The scientific team at Bell Laboratories responsible for the solid-state amplifier included William Shockley, Walter Houser Brattain, and John Bardeen After obtaining patent protection, the company held a news conference on 30 June 1948, at which a prototype transistor radio was demonstrated.

 There are many claimants to the title of the first company to produce practical transistor radios, often incorrectly attributed to Sony (originally Tokyo Telecommunications Engineering Corporation).
-Texas Instruments had demonstrated all-transistor AM (amplitude modulation) radios as early as May 25, 1954, but their performance was well below that of equivalent vacuum tube models.
+Texas Instruments had demonstrated all-transistor AM (amplitude modulation) radios as early as 25 May 1954, but their performance was well below that of equivalent vacuum tube models.
 A workable all-transistor radio was demonstrated in August 1953 at the Düsseldorf Radio Fair by the German firm Intermetall.
 It was built with four of Intermetall's hand-made transistors, based upon the 1948 invention of the "Transistor"-germanium point-contact transistor by Herbert Mataré and Heinrich Welker.
 However, as with the early Texas Instruments units (and others) only prototypes were ever built; it was never put into commercial production.
 RCA had demonstrated a prototype transistor radio as early as 1952, and it is likely that they and the other radio makers were planning transistor radios of their own, but Texas Instruments and Regency Division of I.D.E.A., were the first to offer a production model starting in October 1954.

 The use of transistors instead of vacuum tubes as the amplifier elements meant that the device was much smaller, required far less power to operate than a tube radio, and was more resistant to physical shock.
 Since the transistor's base element draws current, its input impedance is low in contrast to the high input impedance of the vacuum tubes.
 It also allowed "instant-on" operation, since there were no filaments to heat up.
-The typical portable tube radio of the fifties was about the size and weight of a lunchbox and contained several heavy, non-rechargeable batteries — one or more so-called "A" batteries to heat the tube filaments and a large 45- to 90-volt "B" battery to power the signal circuits.
+The typical portable tube radio of the 1950s was about the size and weight of a lunchbox and contained several heavy, non-rechargeable batteries—one or more so-called "A" batteries to heat the tube filaments and a large 45- to 90-volt "B" battery to power the signal circuits.
 By comparison, the transistor radio could fit in a pocket and weighed half a pound or less, and was powered by standard flashlight batteries or a single compact battery.
 The 9-volt battery was introduced for powering transistor radios.